ryandeussing/jimhopper/_healing-and-happiness/finding-freedom.md

 Compliance usually isn’t what it seems either.

 When people are complying, they haven’t really bought into what’s being imposed on them.
 It could be any kind of rule, or even an important value or moral principle.
-If it’s not followed out of free will and because it truly feels right inside, but instead from fear of punishment, shame, or other disapproval (even from a “voice” inside our own head), then we have not actually made the rule or value our own.
-We are not freely choosing to do what we’re doing, however good and “right” it is.
-And we will suffer the consequences of having been dominated into such compliance, even if it has been disguised as “learning.”
+If it’s not followed out of free will and because it truly feels right inside, but instead from fear of punishment, shame, or other disapproval (even from a 'voice' inside our own head), then we have not actually made the rule or value our own.
+We are not freely choosing to do what we’re doing, however good and 'right' it is.
+And we will suffer the consequences of having been dominated into such compliance, even if it has been disguised as 'learning.'

-Many people with histories of abuse in childhood are “doing everything right” on the outside, but feel like total fakes on the inside.
+Many people with histories of abuse in childhood are 'doing everything right' on the outside, but feel like total fakes on the inside.
 Even if other people see them as good and moral, they don’t really feel like it’s true.
-Usually this isn’t just because sexual, physical and/or emotional abuse has given them the message that they’re a “bad person” who deserves such treatment (although that’s part of it).
+Usually this isn’t just because sexual, physical and/or emotional abuse has given them the message that they’re a 'bad person' who deserves such treatment (although that’s part of it).

 The feeling of being fake, as if at any time people could see that we aren’t really how we appear, can also come from well-meaning but confused parents and teachers.
-That is, we may have learned to act in the “right ways” by being manipulated with rewards and punishments, not by being guided and supported to learn, for ourselves, how and why such values and ways of being are genuinely good.
+That is, we may have learned to act in the 'right ways' by being manipulated with rewards and punishments, not by being guided and supported to learn, for ourselves, how and why such values and ways of being are genuinely good.
 To truly feel good about ourselves, we need to experience our behavior as freely chosen – as truly our own.

 Sadly, many people still think that children can be made into responsible and moral beings by rewards and punishments, or through guilt, shame or fear.
 In fact, children become moral beings despite adults treating them this way (which is probably how the adults were treated).
 Many children and teenagers have a hard time feeling genuinely good about their values and moral principles precisely because they feel that those values and principles have been forced on them, sometimes with doses of emotional and physical abuse.